Luca (The Bear)

 Chef Luca is a fictional character on the FX Network television series The Bear.
-Played by Will Poulter beginning with the season two episode "Honeydew," Luca is a highly trained British chef who comes to Chicago to work and support his sister.
+Played by Will Poulter, Luca is a highly trained British chef who comes to Chicago to work and support his sister.
+The character, and Poulter's performance, have been well received, with Poulter receiving a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his work on the second season.